mzeybek583/R-Programlamaya-Giris/RGUI/README.md

 All application files are located in this folder:

-R-Programlamaya-Giris/RGUI/
+red-filter-gui/
-├── gui_tcltk.R # Main GUI file
+├── gui_tcltk.R             # The GUI application in R
-├── image_red_filter.R # Image processing script
+├── image_red_filter.R      # The image processing script
 ├── run_gui.bat             # Windows batch launcher
+├── run_gui.exe             # (Optional) compiled .bat file
+└── README.md
 ---

 ## 🚀 How to Run